willjobs/dog-classifier/README.md

 * an object detection model using the bounding boxes given in the Stanford dogs dataset

 ---
+## Don't see your dog?

+🤔 Don't see your dog breed?
+For a full list of dog breeds in this project, [click here](dog_breeds.html).

+---
 ## App
 ![demo of app](demo.gif)